Field theories of active particle systems and their entropy production: Examples

 \section{Examples}

-\seclabel{examples_main} In the following we illustrate the methods introduced above by calculating the entropy production of 1) a continuous time Markov chain, 2) a drift-diffusion Brownian particle on a torus with potential, and 3) two drift-diffusion particles on a circle interacting via a harmonic pair potential.
+\seclabel{examples_main} In the following we illustrate the methods introduced above by calculating the entropy production of 1) a continuous time Markov chain, 2) a drift-diffusion Brownian particle on a torus with potential, 3) two drift-diffusion particles on a circle interacting via a harmonic pair potential, and 4) interacting Active Brownian Particles.
+The first three examples serve also as a sanity check, because the entropy production can be calculated straight-forwardly by physical reasoning from first principles and we demonstrate how it is reproduced by the present field-theoretic framework.
+The last example illustrates its power as there are few alternative schemes \cite{RoldanETAL:2021}, none of which, to our knowledge, based on field theory.
+The Sekimoto-scheme \cite{Sekimoto:2010} we compare our results to, in particular, requires access to \emph{consecutive} frames, which is not required in our scheme and is not easily available when analysing experimental data.

 \paragraph*{Continuous time Markov chain.} The single-particle master equation of a continuous time Markov chain is \Eref{FPeqn_main} with $\FPop_{\yvec\xvec}$ the Markov-matrix $\transMatLin_{\yvec\xvec}$ for transitions from discrete state $\xvec$ to $\yvec$.
-Following standard procedure \cite{TaeuberHowardVollmayr-Lee:2005}, \SMref{DP_plus_EP}, the action of the resulting field theory is \Eref{def_action0},
+Following standard procedure \cite{TaeuberHowardVollmayr-Lee:2005}, \APref{DP_plus_EP}, the action of the resulting field theory is \Eref{def_action0},

 From \Erefs{def_entropyProduction}, \eref{Ln_discrete_case} and \eref{transition_from_action} in the absence of a perturbative term, the entropy production immediately follows,